Sunset Boat Tour with Tapas, Open Bar and Water Sports

 Food & Culture Highlights

-Food in 3 Hour Boat Rental Sightseeing Experience in Berlin USD 145 reflects regional produce and neighbourhood traditions.
+Food in 2-Hour Guided Tour of Munich’s History and Traditions USD 22 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.